chouseknecht/ansible-container/docs/rst/container_yml/reference.rst

 secrets
 .......

-Supported by the ``deploy`` command.
-The secrets directive be used to define a literal, file or from a directory to be mounted into a container.
-If supplied secrets are not base64 encoded then they are encoded when the deployment playbook is generated.
+Supported by the ``deploy`` and ``run`` commands.
+The secrets directive can be used to associate a secret with a container, mounting it as a volume.
+Use the top-level :ref:`secrets directive <secrets_top>` to define a secret.
+To set cloud specific options, view :ref:`k8s_openshift_options`.

 .. _volumes_from: